nesho84/nademi.com/readme.txt

 - Steps to create a new Functionality in Admin Panel and Front Page
 ********************************************************************

-1. Import the database file "oop_portfolio" in your phpMyAdmin
+1. Import the database file "oop_portfolio_github.sql" in your phpMyAdmin

 2. Folder app/routes -> create a route file with routes